The “Promise” of Lattice Light Sheet

 - Due to the involved and sample-specific microscope alignment process, we would prefer that you plan on “bursts” of activity on the microscope: plan your experiment and pilot out the details using more simple microscopes, then plan on imaging on the lattice for many days in a row.

 - Imaging at depths greater than 20-40µm into tissue will likely lead to dramatic degradation of image quality (sample-dependent).
 This is not the same type of light-sheet that generates movies of whole-embryo development.
 It excels with thinner samples.
+It does not have adaptive optics.

 Access & Fees